-Actually, there is a special kind of gaffer tape called “spike tape” that’s specifically for actor marks.
+Actually, there is a special kind of gaff tape called “spike tape” that’s specifically for actor marks.
 This is narrower and has more of a paper backing (like painter’s tape), which makes it easier to remove from things like carpeting.

 Like regular gaff tape, spike tape comes in many colors.
 Each color should be used for the same actor throughout the shoot to avoid confusion.

-Shopping for Gaffer Tape
+Shopping for Gaff Tape

-Once you’ve been working with gaffer tape a while, you’ll start to have your own preferences.
+Once you’ve been working with gaff tape a while, you’ll start to have your own preferences.
 But if you’re a set Production Assistant, you might find yourself being sent on a run to get more.

-As you can see there are lots of kinds of gaffer tape, one for each different kind of job you might need it for.
+As you can see there are lots of kinds of tape, one for each different kind of job you might need it for.
 But unless another kind is specifically requested, you can never go wrong with regular three-inch black gaff tape.

 Three-inch gaff tape is arguably the most cost-effective purchase because it can be torn into smaller widths as needed.
 And black tape is always useful, whereas colored tape can really only be used in certain instances.